nickmvega/chess-opening-recommender/README.md

 # Chess Opening Recommender

 With over 1000+ named chess openings, it can be hard to choose a chess opening that matches your particular style.
 In this project, I have focused on fixing that issue.
-I have created a full pipeline that fetches a users Lichess games, profiles a users playing style through feature engineering, then takes a dataset from elite players and finds their style.
-I then cluster the elite players with the users playing style to find match users openings with similar styles to elite players who win more games.
-I then recommend oepnings for both the WHite and Black pieces.
+I have created a full pipeline that fetches a user’s Lichess games, profiles a user’s playing style through feature engineering, then takes a dataset from elite players and finds their style.
+I then cluster the elite players with the user’s playing style to match openings with similar styles to elite players who win more games.
+I then recommend openings for both the White and Black pieces.

 ---